sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-python-installation.rst

    You can upload it using the DBFS browser too.

-Step 9 : Configure Uploaded Library in Fire Insights
+Step 9 : Configure Uploaded Library in Sparkflows
 ------------------------------------

-Configure the path of the uploaded **fire python wheel package file & workflowexecutecloud.py.py** in Compute Connection in Fire Insights.
+Configure the path of the uploaded **fire python wheel package file & workflowexecutecloud.py.py** in Compute Connection in Sparkflows.

 `Click here <https://docs.sparkflows.io/en/latest/user-guide/connection/compute-connection/databricks.html>`_ to know more.

 Step 10 : Submit Job using Pyspark Engine
 -----------------------------------

-Now, you can submit pyspark jobs to Databricks Cluster from Fire Insights.
+Now, you can submit pyspark jobs to Databricks Cluster from Sparkflows.

   .. figure:: ../../_assets/configuration/databricks_job1.PNG
      :alt: Submit Job